Today was a heavy-hearted day.

 Not if they are real potential scenarios.
 These conversations have to be relevant for your teen or young adult’s life, at that given time.
 If they are, they won’t seem inappropriate.
 For example, your teenager just gained their driver’s license you could talk to them how you’d react if they lost their license.
 The conversation may encompass how you would respond if one of their friend’s experienced or did something unexpected behind the wheel.

-Question Number 2: Isn’t fear part of deterring children from poor behaviour?
+Question Number 2: Isn’t fear a deterrent of poor behaviour?

 Fear of natural consequences is perhaps a healthy deterrent, but fear of parent’s withdrawing their love or approve is not.
 If we control our children using fear we forfeit connection with them.
 The more we control; the less children will be free to be wholly themselves.